scarf-sh/scarf-go/README.md

 )

 func main() {
-    // Initialize with required endpoint URL
-    logger := scarf.NewScarfEventLogger("https://your-scarf-endpoint.com")
+    // Initialize with required endpoint URL for your event collection package in Scarf logger := scarf.NewScarfEventLogger("https://your-scarf-endpoint.com")

     // Optional: set a default timeout (default is 3 seconds)